WYOMING HISTORICAL SOCIETY CONSTITUTION

 (b) Prepare annual budgets and multi-year financial projections.

-(c) Develop working relationships with State agencies and other organizations.
+(c) Develop working relationships with agencies and other organizations.

 (d) Provide management direction of publications and relations with external organizations.